-The Violence and Injury Prevention Section is funded through the Centers for Disease Control and Prevention to implement prevention programs to reduce overdose-related fatalities.
+The ODH Violence and Injury Prevention Section (VIPS) collects and utilizes surveillance data to inform prevention programs with the goal of reducing overdose-related fatalities.

 What is the Ohio Department of Health (ODH) doing to address the issue?

 The Violence and Injury Prevention Section (VIPS) works closely with state and local partners to align efforts, identify best practices, and share information.
 The VIPS supports Governor Mike DeWine’s RecoveryOhio initiative while utilizing the Ohio Overdose Prevention Network to coordinate efforts with local partners.

 In January, Governor DeWine signed an executive order creating the RecoveryOhio Advisory Council.
 The council was tasked with providing actionable recommendations to improve mental health and substance use prevention, treatment, and recovery support services in Ohio.
 Those recommendations are included in a report released in March 2019.

 The Ohio Overdose Prevention Network (Ohio OPN), coordinated by VIPS, is a multi-disciplinary action group devoted to reducing drug abuse and overdose.
 The Ohio OPN is implementing their strategic plan with the following focus areas: supports for responsible prescribing; promotion of harm reduction practices and policies; uptake and enforcement of evidence-based policy; improved utilization of data; and infrastructure.
 The Ohio OPN welcomes new members.
 Learn more about Ohio OPN

 Take Charge Ohio